krlooss/banking/README.md

-# banking-back
+# banking
-Personal project to create a backend for a banking application
+Personal project to create a backend for a banking application with spring boot, java 8, posgree, rest and junit